with Avery Thatcher and Tony Lugo

 Also, I want to circle back to something you said.

-But working in the ER is quite difficult and quite respectable.
+Working in the ER is quite difficult and quite respectable.

 I don’t think I could do it.